ak-2014-marsupial/dinnerware/README.md

-# Test display tree view with 6009 row
+# Test Tree View's ability to render large lists of 6000 rows